rhysmoggs/boutique_ado_v1/README.md

 Create a new product. then Edit/Delete link, as there is no defensive programming in place.

 git add .
-git commit -m "Add ability to edit products" git push
+git commit -m "Add ability to delete products" git push